rbautisf/spring-auth-server/README.md

 ## Additional Notes
 #### Nginx Configuration
 The Nginx configuration file is located in the `scripts` folder.
 The configuration file is used to handle reverse proxy calls to the auth server.

 #### Postman collection
 The postman collection included in the root folder.

+The collection contains a folder to execute the Authorization code flow ony through requests.

 Consider to update the host and port if using docker-compose.

 #### User Login For Testing